weichslgartner/weichslgartner.github.io/dashboard.md

 There is a plethora of Covid-19 dashboards in the depths of the internet.
 However, they often let you not play around with the data and the parameters.
-So why not just build out own and costumize it to our preferences.
+So why not just build out own and customize it to our preferences.
 For interactive plots and visualization I love to work with bokeh.
 Without having to write javascript you can create everything you need for a dashboard and creates javascript output which can be rendered nicely in your browser.
 The final product looks like this: